clutterdesk/Nodel/README.md

 - `std::map<Key, Object>`
 - `tsl::ordered_map<Key, Object>`

-A Nodel Object may be "bound" to a DataSource sub-class.
-The DataSource framework provides on-demand, lazy loading of data from ... somewhere else.
+A Nodel Object may be "bound" to a class derived from `nodel::DataSource`, which loads data on-demand from an external storage location into memory.

-Nodel data-sources are selected and configured by calling the `nodel::bind` function with a URI that identifies the scheme of a data-source implementation, with the remaining elements of the URI interpreted by the data-source implementation.
+Nodel data sources are selected and configured by calling the `nodel::bind` function with a URI that identifies the scheme of a data-source implementation, with the remaining elements of the URI interpreted by the data-source implementation.
+URI schemes are extensible.

 The following code binds an Object to the current working directory: